Why we build

 Open by default

 MIT-licensed, publicly developed, welcoming contributions from day one.
-Open source is not a marketing move; it's a commitment to permanence.
+Open source isn't a marketing move here — it's a commitment to permanence.

 Our commitment